Passion to Engineer Something!!

 Recommended citation: Valadi, Jayaraman K., Prasad T. Ovhal, and Kunal J. Rathore.
 "A simple method of solution for multi-label feature selection."
 2019 IEEE International Conference on Electrical, Computer and Communication Technologies (ICECCT).
 IEEE, 2019. https://ieeexplore.ieee.org/document/8869493

-Published in Proceedings of the 11th ACM international conference on bioinformatics, computational biology and health informatics., 2020
+Published in Proceedings of the 11th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics (ACM-BCB 2020), 2020

 Published in IJCAI 2024 Workshop on Explainable Artificial Intelligence (XAI), 2024